oceanprotocol/docs/content/tutorials/react-setup.md

 - `Node.js` >= 10 is installed.
 You can check using `node -v`
 - `npm` >= 5.2 is installed.
 You can check using `npm -v`
-- Do the tutorial to [Set Up Azure Storage](/tutorials/azure-for-brizo/).
-- Use a browser with [MetaMask](https://metamask.io/) and some Ether in your account.
-See the tutorial about [getting Ether and Ocean Tokens for testnets](/tutorials/get-ether-and-ocean-tokens/).
 - Git clone the [oceanprotocol/barge](https://github.com/oceanprotocol/barge) repository, then in that directory:
-  - Edit the `brizo.env` file and set all `AZURE_`... values.
+  - (Optional) If you want to use Azure Storage or Amazon S3 storage, then go through the tutorials to set those up: [Azure](/tutorials/azure-for-brizo/) or [Amazon](/tutorials/amazon-s3-for-brizo/).
+Note that if you're using Azure Storage, you must edit the `barge/brizo.env` file and set all `AZURE_`... values.
-  - Run `./start_ocean.sh --no-pleuston --local-kovan-node`.
-This runs several Ocean services locally, including a local Parity Ethereum node connected to the Kovan Testnet.
+  - Use Barge to run a local Spree Testnet:

+    ```bash
+    export KEEPER_VERSION=v0.8.6
+    ./start_ocean.sh --latest --no-pleuston --local-spree-node
+    ```

+- [Get some Spree Ether](/tutorials/get-ether-and-ocean-tokens/#get-ether-for-a-local-spree-testnet) in a local account managed by MetaMask.

 ## New Create React App

-First, kick start your new React app by creating a boilerplate with Create React App:
+First, kickstart your new React app by creating a boilerplate with Create React App:

 ```bash
 npx create-react-app marketplace